fmstam/seq2seq_with_deep_attention/README.md

-# Sequence to sequence with attention (seq2seq-with-deep-attention)
+# Sequence to sequence with attention

 This work is the minimal pytorch implementation of some sequence to sequence models.
+Here I am describing:
+* Loung seq2seq model: used in NLP sequence to sequence translation
+* Pointer networks: an important piece in many combintorial neural networks.

 ## Keywords:
 sequence to sequence ; Loung; NLP; optimization; Pointer networks